hzz0024/hzz0024.github.io/_posts/2020/2020-04-07-DelBay19_rerun_data _summary.markdown

 - the average alignment rate is 79.27%

-- the average genome coverage (with same definition in Gemma's Atlantic cod paper) is (under estimating)
+- the average genome coverage (using the same definition of coverage in Gemma's Atlantic cod paper) is 0.91